gael-boyenval/debt-collector/README.md

 This command will check every file that have changed since the revision (created, renamed, modified or deleted files) once for the revision, and one for the current HEAD and compare results to provide a compared results.

-It will output files with no changes in bebt scores, files with less debt and files with more debt, as well as a totalm score comparaison.
+It will output files with no changes in bebt scores, files with less debt and files with more debt, as well as a total score comparaison.

 Particularly usefull when creating a pull request, and we want to compare the main branch with the current pull request debt scores.